helgihaf/DnDSurvival/README.md

 # Proficiency
 A proficiency normally means you can add your proficicency bonus to a roll.

+# Skill check
+The player makes a skill check because he/she is trying to accomplish something. d20 + (ability modifier) + (proficiency bonus if proficient with skill) Compare result against DC.
+If total >= DC the check is successful, otherwise it is a failure.

+# Saving throw
+Saving throws are not voluntary.
+The player must perform the saving throw because something happened, for example, she was hit by a poisonous dart. d20 + (ability modifier appropriate for saving throw) Compare result against DC.
+If total >= DC the save succeds, otherwise it fails.

 # Doors
 ## Stuck Doors
 Open by str check.